Riesling: from the Rhine to Alsace and Austria, grown by independent producers

 Send a photo to Free Grape Society customer support within 7 days of delivery.
 We will arrange a replacement or a refund.
 Because producers ship directly, quality issues are handled with the producer's direct involvement.
 Shared responsibility is built into how FGS works.

-Can I order Riesling from more than one producer at the same time?
+Can I order Riesling from more than one producer in the same order?

 How long does delivery take?